catalystneuro/lerner-lab-to-nwb/src/lerner_lab_to_nwb/seiler_2024/seiler_2024_notes.md

 - H represents Footshock times

 In FP Experiments/Behavior/PS,
 - some of the animals have csvs, but are missing the raw MEDPC Files (ex.
-75.214), but some animals do have them (ex.
-110.271)
+75.214)
+- In MEDPC_RawFilesbyDate, many of the sessions are missing Subject info (ex.
+10/08/18 16:37:19)
 - For the animals missing raw med PC files, the plan is:
     - Iterate through all of the MEDPC_RawFilesbyDate, grabbing all of the session start times, dates, subject IDs, and MSNs
     - For subject IDs that match convert those sessions
-    - Will need to update the convert session function should be able to handle different subject IDs in the same session
+    - Will need to refactor the read_medpc_file function to be able to _optionally_ handle different subject IDs in the same session
+    - Sessions with missing subject info will just have to be skipped -- maybe I can come back around to them if there are missing .csv sessions

 In FP Experiments/Behavior/PR/028.392,
 - some of the sessions (ex.
 7/09/20) have ALL NaN values for Duration of Port Entry